michaelwilhelmsen/sp-woocommerce-outfits/README.md

 # SP Woocommerce Outfits

-SP Woocommerce Outfits allows you to create outfits linked to your WooCommerce products
+SP Woocommerce Outfits allows you to create outfits linked to your WooCommerce products.

+Current version is under development and will not yet work.

 ## Description
 This plugin was created to allow shoppers to simplify their browsing experience.